Skip to content

 Step 2: Work the front neck lines (60 seconds)

-Work in vertical columns: start at the center, then move to the left side, then the right side.
-About 5-7 strokes per column.
-Use medium pressure here -- firm enough to feel the tissue move, but not so hard that it hurts or leaves marks.
+Work in vertical columns: center, then left, then right.
+About 5–7 strokes per column.
+Medium pressure — firm enough to feel tissue move, not so hard it hurts or leaves marks.
+If you hit a spot that feels "crunchy," slow down and do a few extra passes.
+That's fascial restriction, and it responds to repeated gentle work.

 Step 3: Release the SCM muscles (45 seconds)

-Using the curved edge of the gua sha, glide along the length of the SCM from collarbone to behind the ear.
-Use moderate pressure.
+Turn your head slightly to the left.
+The SCM muscle should pop out on the right side of your neck.
+Using the curved edge of the stone, glide along its length from collarbone to behind the ear.
+Moderate pressure.
 5 strokes.

-Then switch sides: turn your head right, work the left SCM.
+Switch: turn your head right, work the left SCM.
 5 strokes.

-Step 4: Final drainage sweep (30 seconds)
+Step 4: Final drainage flush (30 seconds)

 Finish the same way you started: light downward sweeps from below the ear to the collarbone, 5 times per side.
 Then outward sweeps along the collarbone, 5 times per side.